 By choosing one of these types, your feet will be less likely to hurt!

 How do I wear women's pointed toe heels?

 Pointed toe shoes are back in fashion, and add a sleek, stylish look to a wide array of outfits.
 In terms of style and fashion, they're highly versatile and don't insist on a complementary look.
 In terms of wear, there are a few things you should do when wearing pointed toe heels.

 A pointed toe shoe compresses your toes, particularly if you have wide feet.
 And the elevation of the high heel will also naturally slide your weight forward, deeper into the toe of the shoe.
 For these reasons, pointed-toe shoes can quickly lose their toe shape and sleek style.
 In order to preserve the toe shape and the look of the shoe:

-- Use a shoe tree.
-When you aren’t wearing the shoe, use a high-quality shoe tree to preserve the toe shape
+- Use a cedar wood shoe tree.
+When you aren't wearing the shoe, use a high-quality wooden shoe tree to preserve the toe shape

 - Protect the shoes from excessive heat, cold, and moisture.
-Heat, cold, and moisture can all impact the shape and durability of the upper of a shoe, no matter what it is made of.
+Heat, cold, and moisture can all impact the shape and durability of the upper of a shoe, no matter what it's made of.
 Keeping them dry and temperate will maintain the shape of the toe as long as possible

-What color shoes do I wear with a blush dress?
+What color shoes to wear with a blush dress?